Sorry, you need to enable JavaScript to visit this website.

 Launching Pfizer’s Sickle Cell Advocacy & Leadership Empowerment (SCALE) Grants

-Building on our long-term history and commitment to the Sickle Cell Disease (SCD) community, Pfizer is launching a competitive grant program, Sickle Cell Advocacy & Leadership Empowerment, intended to fund research areas and community programs that foster ideas to accelerate policy change.
+Building on our long‑standing commitment to the sickle cell disease (SCD) community, Pfizer is advancing the Sickle Cell Advocacy & Leadership Empowerment (SCALE) grant program, a competitive initiative designed to support research and community‑based programs that accelerate policy change.

 Sickle Cell Disease (SCD) affects over 100,000 people in the United States, yet it remains one of the most overlooked and misunderstood conditions.
 Pfizer is dedicated to supporting solutions that help highlight the significant burden of SCD and bring hope to the SCD community.